 - Learning from inside the system, as well as from other regions, to expand thinking and speed up change.

-- Involving universities and private sector companies in the innovation process (i.e., ‘open innovation’).
+- Involving regional health and social care authorities, universities and private sector companies and other sectors in the innovation process (i.e., ‘open innovation’).

-- Using innovative procurement approaches (Pre-Commercial Procurement, IPP, PPP, Shared Risk, Outcome-Based Payment)
+- Using innovative procurement approaches (Pre-Commercial Procurement, Public Procurement of Innovation, Public Private Partnerships, Shared Risk, Outcome-Based Payment)

-- Extensive open innovation combined with supporting procurement & the diffusion of good practice.
+- Extensive open innovation combined with supporting procurement and the diffusion of good practice is in place